Lasers & Halftones

 Halftone laser cutting first attempt #

-At the Sun Gallery, we have a fairly powerful 100W Omtech laser cutter/engraver.
+At the makerspace, we have a fairly powerful 100W Omtech laser cutter/engraver.
 Laser cutting or engraving definitely has a bit of a learning curve.
 And yes, part of that learning curve is reading the manual, which I never do.
 However, I made an exception here, BECAUSE.
 LASERS.
 ARE.
 DANGEROUS.

 We at the makerspace documented a lot of materials and the settings to use for each but every project is different, and you just need to get a feel for what you're trying to do and allow mistakes.